Rootkitsmm-zz/Win32k-Fuzzer/README.md

 # Win32k-Fuzzer
 Win32k.sys for Windows  is like Java for internet.

+this project have two part:
+1: UAF detector  in Win32k
+2: Win32k.sys fuzzer

+So i just publish First part

 in this days 0 day in kernel is more valuable than before because of limitation forced by sandboxes , every RCE Exploit need second phrase to bypass this Limitation to gain full system access.